gcccheng/oogway/index.md

 `project`
 **Building Infrastructure Monitoring System(ongoing)**

-Description: With increasing number of containers, virtual machines, it is become critial to have one platform that can monitor everything.
+Description: With the increasing number of containers and virtual machines, it became critical to have a unified platform to monitor the entire infrastructure.

-Contribution to be made: Build Prometheus and Grafana on existing Kubernetes platform to monitor both containers and virtual machines.
+Contribution: Building Prometheus and Grafana on an existing Kubernetes platform to monitor both containers and VMs, integrating alerting and visualization.

-Value to be created: Visualized the status of infrastructure, automated the alerting and improved stability of platform
+Value Created: Provided real-time infrastructure visibility, automated alerting, and improved platform stability.

 `project`

-`project`
 **Troubleshooting and Improving CI/CD Pipelines**

-Description: The current developing team encounters various errors when running pipelines on self-hosted runners.
+Description: The development team encountered various errors and instability when running pipelines on self-hosted runners.

-Contribution: Troubleshooting errors, optimiziing performance, improving reliability and maintaining workflow organized together with developing team .
+Contribution: Troubleshot pipeline errors, optimized performance, improved reliability, and worked closely with developers to maintain organized workflows.

-Value Created: Release developers from troubleshooting errors so they can focus on developing.
+Value Created: Freed developers from troubleshooting, allowing them to focus on development and improving overall pipeline efficiency.

 `project`
 **Infrastructure Standardization and Automation**